statamic/docs/content/collections/tags/nav.md

   -
     name: from
     type: string
     description: "The starting point for your navigation.
-If unspecified, it'll start from the top."
+If unspecified, it'll start from the top.
+Note: this parameter is only supported for orderable collections."
   -
     name: show_unpublished
     type: 'boolean *false*'